federico1-creator/HEALTH-DETECTOR/README.md

 # HEALTH-DETECTOR
-exam project
+exam project of Internet of Things and 3D Intelligent Systems

-esame di Internet of Things and 3D Intelligent Systems
+Introduzione nel file .pdf